jtaylor100/jtaylor100.github.io/values.markdown

 The final framework is defining a morally right act (or decision not to act) as one that will produce a good outcome or consequence.
 Unsurprisingly, there are many different theories as to what 'a good outcome or consequence' means.
+I haven't yet formed my own theory, but here I have listed some well-known ones.

 [Utilitarianism][]
 : The greatest social benefit for the greatest number of people.